Print

 • The pipe-in technique requires creating a small hole in the bottom of each choux and using a pastry bag with a small tip, such as the Ateco plain tip 8, to pipe in the filling.

 • The sandwiching approach involves slicing the choux bun with a serrated knife, piping the cream filling onto the bottom, and sealing it with the top.
 You may cut the bun in half or leave the top as 1/3 of the choux bun.
-Use your favorite tip, for example, open star pastry tip.
+Use your favorite tip, for example, an open star pastry tip.

 12. Serve right away or refrigerate.